 The most time-consuming part of automatic campaign setup is the campaign build.
 This is especially true if you follow best practice and have a very limited number of products (or even a single product) per ad group.

-Unless you have access to the Amazon Advertising API—and the technical know-how to use it—you’ll have to add your product or products one at a time.
+Unless you have access to the Amazon Ads API—and the technical know-how to use it—you’ll have to add your product or products one at a time.
 That time adds up fast!
 That being said—automatic campaigns usually still take less time than manual campaigns to set up, as we’ll see later.

 PRO: Identify Search Terms and Products